-Applicant's area of permanent residence as region within the UK.
-Reported as 'North East', 'Yorkshire and The Humber', 'North West', 'East Midlands', 'West Midlands', 'East of England', 'London', 'South East', 'South West', 'Wales', 'Scotland', 'Northern Ireland', 'Unknown'.
+An applicant's declared domicile as a region in the UK.
+Reported as North East, Yorkshire and The Humber, North West, East Midlands, West Midlands, East of England, London, South East, South West, Wales, Northern Ireland, and Scotland.

-See the additional technical notes at www.ucas.com for coverage and trends for Scotland.
+See the additional technical notes for coverage and trends for Scotland.